SimoneGianni/tsMatchers/README.md

 check(x).is(either(aNumber).and(equalTo(10));
 ```

-This works also with the alternative syntax but it's bit more convoluted:
+This works also with the alternative compact syntax but it's bit more convoluted:
 ```
 check(x, is.either(is.aNumber).or(is.aBoolean));
 ```